lillijo/xai-evaluation-master-thesis/NOTESPAPERS.md

 - multiplication example: f(x) = x1*x2 + x3 -> 6 = 3*1+2 or 6 = 2\*2 + 2?
 - better: "higher-order explanation": x1 and x2 contribute jointly

-## When are Post-hoc Conceptual Explanations Identifiable?

-- concept discovery should be identifiable, meaning that a number of known concepts can be provably recovered to guarantee reliability of the explanations
-- use automatic/ unsupervised concept discovery
-- unsupervised concept spaces can be highly distorted
-- methods such as PCA and ICA (independent component analysis) cover independent non-gaussian ground truth components. (no causal/spurious links)
-- in practice: complex dependencies, generative models often use gaussian distribution
-- concept discovery method based on _independent mechanisms_
-- identifiability is important concept for my thesis.
-Statement: "if a known number of _ground truth components_ generated the data, the concept discovery method provably yields concepts that correspond to the individual ground truth components and can correctly represent an input in the concept space"
-- utilize "_visual compositionality properties_": tiny changes in (generative) components affect input images in orthogonal or even disjoint ways
-- -> new discovery method from this using "disjoint/independent mechanisms" criterion
-- **disjoint mechanism analysis (DMA)**:
-- **independent mechanism analysis (IM A)**:
-- Träuble et al. (2021) shows that even if just two components of a dataset are correlated, current disentanglement learning methods fail
-- unsupervised disentanglement, without further conditions, is impossible (Hyvärinen and Pajunen, 1999; Locatello et al., 2019; Moran et al., 2022)
-- using idea of concept activation vectors (CAVs)
-- **terminology**: _components_ in ground truth, _concepts_ in learned representations/directions
-- faithful encoder: ground truth components are recoverable with full rank, f is lazy and invariant to changes in x which cannot be explained by ground truth components
-- -> sufficient to find encoder Mf whose Jacobian MJ_f has disjoint rows
-- searching for an M Jf with orthogonal (instead of disjoint) rows permits post-hoc discovery of concepts.
-We refer to is property of M Jf as the _IMA criterion_.

 ## Theoretical Behavior of XAI Methods in the Presence of Suppressor Variables

 - simple 2D artifical dataset that is capable of creating "supressor" variables (vairables independent of prediction target)